jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ### <span style="color:red">**RED**</span>: make it fail

-let's try the above test with the `unittest.TestCase` equivalent method, update `test_assertion_errors_with_true`
+let's try the above test with the `unittest.TestCase` equivalent method by updating `test_assertion_errors_with_true`

 ```python
         self.assertTrue(False)
 ```
-the terminal updates to show
+the terminal shows a failure
 ```python
 E       AssertionError: False is not true
 ```